The Early Childhood Main Round Application closes on February 21st!!!

 The applying student’s sibling must be continuing to attend for the applying year for the applicant to receive sibling priority.
 For example, if a student applying to 9th grade at Edna Karr has a sibling who is currently a 12th grader at Edna Karr, the 9th grader will not qualify for sibling priority because the student’s sibling will not be attending Edna Karr for the school year for which the sibling is applying.

 For applying students who are multiples, the placement process is unique.
 If one child (but not all children of a set of multiples), concurrently applying to attend school, is matched to a school on their application, the other multiples will also be matched.
 Multiples will only be matched with their sibling(s) if all students have submitted timely, family-linked applications per standard enrollment procedures.
+Please note that for schools with Eligibility Criteria, each child will need to meet eligibility requirements to be placed together.
+If a student is not eligible for one of the ranked schools on their application, family link will not apply.

 Sibling Verification